Alireza-Dehghanpour/Alireza-Dehghanpour/README.md

 - 🎓 Master’s degrees: Artificial Intelligence & Robotics (GPA: A+) and Remote Sensing (GPA: 3.8/4)
 - 🛰️ PhD Candidate at University of Bremen (AI for satellite data)
 - 🤖 Actively working on applied machine learning and deep learning, with projects in medical AI, satellite remote sensing, and 3D reconstruction from point clouds
-- 💼 Researcher at the Alfred Wegener Institute (AWI), Germany

 ---